josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/README.md

 They are not.

-The systems being discussed involve many people, institutions, governments, companies, investors, activists, lawyers, military structures, media systems, and public bodies across many countries.

 But some Jewish men working in or near defence, technology, finance, law, politics, media, activism, or public institutions may now be carrying a particular kind of pressure.

 Some may be frightened.
 Some may be defensive.
 Some may feel blamed for systems they do not fully control.
-Some may be trying to protect Jewish life, Israeli life, communal safety, legal position, professional responsibility, or institutional continuity while also facing moral, public, and legal questions that are very difficult to process clearly.
+Some may be trying to protect Jewish life, Israeli life, communal safety, legal position, professional responsibility, or institutional continuity while also facing moral, public, and legal questions that are difficult to process clearly.

 Some may not usually bring these problems to more religious or traditional communities.